 Exercise 2: Finding paired CRISPR sites

 One method for improving the specificity of CRISPR/Cas9 targeting is by using the mutant Cas9-D10A nickase with a pair of guide RNAs complementary to opposite strands of the target site.
 The two individual nicks on opposite strands simulate a double stranded break, which then leads to non-homologous end joining.
-Off-target interactions are minimised because any single off-target nick will be repaired with much higher fidelity by the base excision repair pathway.
+Off-target interactions are minimized because any single off-target nick will be repaired with much higher fidelity by the base excision repair pathway.

 Keep the same settings as for the previous exercise, and also tick the box next to Pair CRISPR sites.
 You can specify the maximum allowable overlap of the sites returned, and the maximum space allowed between the paired sites.
 The maximum overlap and maximum space between sites are measured from the 5′, PAM-distal end of the CRISPR sites.
 We will use the default options of 6 and 16 respectively.